-In our previous studies, a technique was proposed to model English lexical stress generated in isolated word utterances[2, 3].
 Syllables were clustered into several tens of syllable classes according to positional attributes of the syllable in a word and structural attributes of the syllable.
-Four acoustic features of power, pitch, duration, and vowel quality, which are said to be affected by accentual attributes of syllables, were integrated into HMM-based modeling of each of the syllable classes.
+Four acoustic features of power, pitch, duration, and vowel quality, which were said to be affected by accentual attributes of syllables, were integrated into HMMbased modeling of each of the syllable classes.
 Using the modeling technique, a stressed syllable detector was developed.
-A visualizer was then built, based on Japanese-specific manners of controlling the four factors when generating stressed syllables.
+A visualizer was then built, based on Japanese-specific manners of controlling the four acoustic factors when generating stressed syllables.
 The visualization was implemented using the abstract and integrated representation of acoustic information.
 Direct presentation of acoustics observed in learners' utterances are not always adequate because they rarely have enough knowledge to understand the presented acoustics.
 Furthermore, separate presentation of the four acoustic factors is not necessarily good because the learners don't know how to integrate the presented factors.
 Our proposed visualizer solved the two problems simultaneously and experiments showed that the visualized patterns had quite high correlation with pronunciation proficiency scores rated by human English teachers.
 Figure.
 1 shows an example of the abstract and integrated representation of acoustic information, called a "triangular representation."